bfuller7141/West-Valley-Golf-Cars/src/content/legal/accessability.md

 ---
 title: Accessibility
 content: >-
-  # Accessibility Statement for West Valley Golf Cars
+  # Accessibility Statement

-  Sun City Mechanical is committed to ensuring digital accessibility for people with disabilities.
-We are continually improving the user experience for everyone and applying the relevant accessibility standards.
+  West Valley Golf Cars is committed to ensuring digital accessibility for people with disabilities.
+We strive to continually improve the user experience for all visitors by applying relevant accessibility standards and best practices.
+We believe that everyone should be able to navigate and enjoy our website without barriers.

+  ## Our Accessibility Commitment

+  At West Valley Golf Cars, we recognize the importance of an inclusive digital experience.
+We have dedicated resources to ensure our website meets or exceeds accessibility standards.
+This aligns with our mission to serve the diverse needs of our customers, including individuals with disabilities.

-  ### Efforts to support accessibility
+  ## Efforts to Support Accessibility

-  Sun City Mechanical takes the following measures to ensure accessibility:

-  Continual accessibility training for our staff.

-  Regular audits and updates to ensure compliance with current accessibility standards.
+  Regular Audits: We conduct regular audits and usability testing to identify and address potential accessibility issues.
+Our team ensures that our website remains compliant with the latest Web Content Accessibility Guidelines (WCAG).

-  Implementation of accessibility features such as alternative text for images, keyboard navigation, and ARIA labels for assistive technologies.
+  Design Considerations: We prioritize accessibility during the design and development process, including providing alternative text for images, ensuring keyboard navigability, maintaining color contrast ratios, and implementing ARIA (Accessible Rich Internet Applications) labels to enhance the experience for users relying on assistive technologies like screen readers.

+  User-Centered Approach: We actively consider customer feedback to improve the experience for all users, regardless of ability.

+  ### Accessibility Features

+  Alternative Text: Descriptive text accompanies all images to ensure accessibility for screen readers.

+  Keyboard Navigation: Our website is fully navigable via keyboard.

+  Screen Reader Compatibility: ARIA labels and proper HTML structure have been implemented to ensure compatibility with screen readers.

+  Color Contrast: We ensure that the color contrast between text and background elements meets or exceeds WCAG 2.1 level AA guidelines.

-  ### Conformance status
+  ### Conformance Status

-  The Web Content Accessibility Guidelines (WCAG) define requirements for designers and developers to improve accessibility for people with disabilities.
-Sun City Mechanical’s website is fully conformant with WCAG 2.1 level AA.
-Fully conformant means that the content fully conforms to the accessibility standard, ensuring an accessible experience for all users.
+  West Valley Golf Cars is fully conformant with WCAG 2.1 level AA, ensuring accessibility for a wide range of disabilities, including but not limited to vision, hearing, cognitive, and mobility impairments.
+While we strive for full accessibility, we acknowledge that some areas may not yet be perfect, and we are continually improving our accessibility features.

-  ### Feedback
+  ## Feedback and Assistance

-  We welcome your feedback on the accessibility of Sun City Mechanical’s website.
-Please let us know if you encounter accessibility barriers:
+  We welcome feedback from all users regarding accessibility.
+If you experience any issues or have suggestions on how we can improve, please contact us:

-  Email: info@suncitymechanical.com
+  Email: info@westvalleygolfcars.com

-  Phone: (623) 214-2366
+  Phone: (623) 882-0222

-  This statement was last updated on 08/19/2024.
+  We are committed to ensuring our website provides an inclusive and accessible experience for all.
 slug: accessibility
 ---